foundersandcoders/old-coursebook/outcomes/week4.md

 -  Investigate the 'http' core module and its methods
 - Investigate EventsEmitters
 - How does module.exports work?
 Look at the npm docs
-  - Once the Readme is complete, create a simple server **tutorial** which incorporates all the above topics.
+  - Once the Readme is complete, create one or more *tutorials** which highlight one or more of these topics.

 ## Node Request
 - What are some of the useful properties of the request object? [method, body, url, status code]